The Library Helpdesk acts as the first point of contact for many enquiries, or you can ask a question online.

 Using Other Libraries

 See our page for Distance Learners.
 Also consult the page about finding materials at other Libraries.
-These cover public, national, and institutional libraries in addition to using other academic libraries that are not included in the SCONUL Access scheme.
+These cover public, national, and institutional libraries in addition to other academic libraries that are not included in the SCONUL Access scheme.